dlhamilton/AI-DermDiagnosis/README.md

 **Project Summary** - This page provides an overall summary of the project.
 Showing the outline of the system, information about the data set, the business requirments and a link to this read me.

 - Project Description: Brief text block summarizing the project, the goals, and the proposed AI solution.
+- Warning: Explaining he importance of seeing a medical profession for a check up.
-- System Outline: Visual schematic or flow diagram of the overall system architecture.
+- System Outline:The overall system architecture.
 - Data Set Information: Summary statistics, metadata, and other relevant details about the data set being used.
 - Business Requirements: A concise list of the business requirements guiding the project.
 - Read Me Link: A clickable button or hyperlink leading to a more detailed project documentation.

-**Lesion Exploration / Clusters Page** -  This page offers visualisations of the data clusters identified in the skin lesion images.
-It can display a scatter plot or other visualization of the clusters and give details about the characteristics associated with each cluster.

-- Data Clusters Visualization: A scatter plot or similar visualization showing the different data clusters in the skin lesion images.
-- Cluster Details: Text blocks or interactive tooltips providing additional information about each cluster, such as common characteristics or typical images.
-- Cluster Navigation: Dropdown menu or similar widget to select and explore individual clusters in detail.
+**Lesion Exploration** - This page provides a overview of the lesions so you can see the differances.

+- Lesion Visualizer: A section that provides an overview of the lesion exploration functionality.
+- Information about Each Lesion Class: A checkbox option to display information about each lesion class, including descriptions and characteristics of different types of skin lesions.
+- Difference between Average and Variability Images: A checkbox option to visualize the differences between average and variability images for different lesion classes.
+- Differences between Average Lesion Types: A checkbox option to compare the average images of two selected lesion types and visualize the differences.
+- Differences between Lesion Colors: A checkbox option to compare the color distributions of two selected lesion types and visualize any differences.
+- Montage of Lesion Shapes: A checkbox option to display a montage of lesion shapes, showcasing the distinct shapes associated with different lesion types.
+- Image Montage: A checkbox option to create and display an image montage of a selected lesion type from the dataset.
+- Create Montage Button: A button that generates a new image montage based on the selected lesion type.
+- Image Montage Display: The generated image montage displayed on the page.

+Note: Each checkbox option can be independently selected or deselected to control the visibility of the corresponding visualization on the page.

 **Upload page and Results** - This page allows users (either individuals or healthcare professionals) to upload a skin lesion image for diagnosis.
-After the image is processed, the diagnosis, confidence level, associated cluster will be displayed and an explanation of what the cluster means.
+After the image is processed, the diagnosis and confidence level.

 - Image Upload Interface: A form or button allowing users to upload skin lesion images for analysis.
 - Diagnosis Display: A text block or similar element showing the diagnosis once the image has been processed.
 - Confidence Level Display: A bar chart, gauge, or similar visualization showing the confidence level associated with the diagnosis.
-- Cluster Association: A text block indicating which cluster the image belongs to and what it implies.

 **Project Hypothesis and Validation** - This page contains information related to the initial assumptions or hypotheses made about the project, and how those hypotheses are being validated or have been validated.

 - Hypotheses List: A bulleted or numbered list of the initial project hypotheses.
 - Validation Approach: A text block explaining how each hypothesis is or will be validated.
-- Validation Results: Charts, graphs, or other visualizations showing the results of the validation process.
-- Conclusions and Next Steps: A text block summarizing the validation results and outlining recommended next steps.

 **ML Performance Page** - This page presents detailed metrics on the performance of the AI model.
 It might include confusion matrix, ROC curve, precision-recall curve, F1 score, AUC-ROC value, etc. It can also include a comparison of performance metrics over different versions of the model.